- Administrative Services

 Start or Cancel Water Service

 You start service by coming into or contacting utility billing at least one business day before services are requested.
-The city requires all customers to complete and sign an application/contract form, then submit it along with a legible copy of the primary account holder’s driver’s license.
+The city requires all customers to complete and sign an application/contract form, then submit it along with a legible copy of the primary account holder’s driver’s license, and for home owners, your PSL & water conservation certificates.

 To cancel services, you must contact utility billing, in writing, at least one business day prior to the cancellation date requested.
 All requests to cancel service will shut water off on the morning requested.
 You may also request cancellation by using the Online Cancellation Form (PDF).